MultiSafepay/docs/content/payments/features/moto/_index.md

     - /payments/features/moto/
 ---

 Mail Order/Telephone Order (MOTO) is a feature that lets you process credit card payments with card details provided by phone or email.
-You can create the transaction via your MultiSafepay account or our API.
+You can create the transaction via your MultiSafepay dashboard or our API.

 Supported payment methods: